Indie movie, partially filmed in Hamilton, to be released in October

-Butler County native and filmmaker Markus Cook’s movie “Alan and the Rulers of the Air” will premier in Greater Cincinnati on Oct.
-22, and its theatrical release will be later that week.
+Butler County native and filmmaker Markus Cook’s movie “Alan and the Rulers of the Air” will premiere in Greater Cincinnati in late October.

-Today, Cincinnati-based film production Heaven Bound Films released the trailer to its sequel, which can be viewed at youtube.com/watch?v=b5ftdxOlV4s
+On Monday, Cincinnati-based film production Heaven Bound Films released the trailer to its sequel, which can be viewed at YouTube.com.
+The movie will have a private showing on Oct.
+22 with a theatrical release on Oct.
+27.

 The movie has not yet received its rating from the MPAA.